sierratutwiler/NekDoc/_sources/faq.rst.txt

 **How do I run the examples?**

   The examples are included by default in the release tarball (see example directory).
   There is nothing special you need to do as they are ready to run.
+  If you cloned the github repo, you will also need to clone the NekExamples repository separately.

+**How do I run a case with more than 350,000 elements?**

+  To run a large case, you will need to compile with HYPRE support and use one of the AMG pressure preconditioners.
+  To compile with HYPRE see :ref:`build_pplist`.
+  To select an AMG preconditioner see :ref:`tab:pressureparams`.

 ---------------------------
 Pre-Processing and Numerics